 Each of us has an inner knowing that leads us toward positive outcomes.
-So our best answers can originate inside us.
 But most of us were taught as children to neglect our intuition.
 If we can’t see it, touch it or feel it, it’s “just our imagination,” and not valid or reliable.

 If we believe that acting on intuition sacrifices clarity and intellect, we’ll “take a few days to think it over,” and we’ll add our interpretation, based on our beliefs and biases.

-If instead, we act spontaneously, we may make a “mistake.”
-But if we’re OK with that and we’re willing to take the risk anyway, mistakes lose their power to negatively affect us.
-If we’ve already decided that it’s all right to make mistakes, whatever we do will be all right for us.
+If instead, we act spontaneously, we might make a “mistake.”
+But if we’ve already decided that it’s all right to make mistakes, and we’re willing to take the risk anyway, they lose their power to negatively affect us.
+And whatever we do will be all right for us.

-Of course, we want people to do what they say they’ll do.
-But if they decide to change the rules, it won’t work for us to blame them, punish them or try to hang on to them.
-Renegotiating agreements may mean supporting people as they walk away from us.
+It’s important that agreements not become requirements or demands, where someone feels held captive.
+Naturally, we want people to keep their word.
+But if they decide to change the rules, it doesn’t work to punish them or hang onto them.
+Renegotiating agreements may include supporting people as they walk away from us.

 Another person’s rightness doesn’t nullify our own.
-We’re all in this together.
-So it’s important to be able to validate people when their values and behavior don’t match ours.
+And it’s important to be able to validate people when their values and behavior don’t match ours.

-Whenever conflict comes up – and it will, because it’s a way to resolve old stuff – two elements are necessary to reach resolution.
+When conflict comes up, two elements are necessary to reach resolution.
 And without them, there’s really not a clear way forward.

-The first is an acknowledgement by each person involved that a problem exists and that it’s affecting everyone, so it’s not just “someone else’s fault.”
-The second is a willingness to do whatever it takes to resolve the problem.
+The first is an acknowledgement by each person involved that a problem exists and that it’s affecting everyone, so it’s not just “your fault.”
+The second is a willingness to do whatever it takes to find an answer.

-It can help to physically move from in front of the person, to sit beside him or her, and lean in.
-When we’re shoulder to shoulder with heads together, literally or figuratively, we’re more inclined to stop resisting and to better understand the person’s needs and motivations.
-And then it becomes easier to look at the problem cooperatively.
+It can help to physically move from in front of the person, to sit beside him or her.
+When we’re shoulder to shoulder with heads together, we’re more inclined to stop resisting and to better understand the other person’s needs and motivations.
+Then it becomes easier to view the problem cooperatively and find common ground.

-In Despicable Me, when adorable, little Agnes pirouettes up to Gru in her tiny tutu and asks him to pinky promise that he’ll come to her dance recital, she’s looking for a declaration from him that is unchangeable, indissoluble and incorruptible.
+In the film, Despicable Me, when adorable, little Agnes pirouettes up to Gru in her tiny tutu and asks him to pinky promise that he’ll come to her dance recital, she’s looking for a declaration from him that his word will be unchangeable, indissoluble and incorruptible.
 That’s what a commitment is.

-Commitments are not about compromise, or meeting people halfway, because they don’t work that way.
+Commitments are not about compromise, or meeting people halfway.
 We’re completely, not halfway, responsible for how we’re experiencing life, through our beliefs, perspectives and expectations.
 And if we’re willing to go all-in, 100%, it will work for us, which is when we go beyond agreement to commitment.

 There will always be endless reasons for breaking an agreement and justifying doing it, which is past the point for its renegotiation.
 The difference between an agreement and a commitment is that a commitment is kept, while knowing from the time that it’s made, that there are no conditions under which it will ever be broken.

-If that’s not the case, it’s best everyone knows from the beginning, so no one is surprised to discover later, that someone or even everyone had one foot in the door and one foot out.
+If that’s not the case, it’s best everyone knows from the beginning, so that no one is surprised to discover later that someone had one foot in the door and one foot out.

-Commitment says, “There are absolutely no conditions under which I’m willing to break this agreement.
-I don’t even anticipate a situation in which the agreement will be renegotiated.
-I’ll support it with my whole being to make it work – 100%, for the rest of my life.”
+Commitment says, “There are no conditions under which I’m willing to break this agreement.
+I don’t even anticipate renegotiating it.
+I’ll support it with my whole being to make it work, for the rest of my life.”

-When a real commitment is made and understood by everyone involved, which is a rare and valuable experience, a strength and confidence comes into play that can withstand anything.
+When a real commitment is made and it’s understood by everyone involved, which is a rare and valuable experience, a confidence is formed that can withstand anything.

-As William Hutchison Murray wrote in The Scottish Himalayan Expedition (1951):
+As William Hutchison Murray, OBE, wrote about commitment in his book, The Scottish Himalayan Expedition (1951):